► Next-gen BMW 3-series details

 It's not so long ago that Munich released a facelifted version of today's 3-series, but we can lift the lid on its successor - the all-new model is coming in 2018.
 This is BMW's best-selling model by some margin - it's vital that they gun for class honours.

-Our artist's impression (below) points to a modest refresh: sharper creases, harder edges, more adventurous radii and even tighter cutlines, our Munich moles suggest.
+Our artist's impression of the regular, non-M3 3-series (below) points to a modest refresh: sharper creases, harder edges, more adventurous radii and even tighter cutlines, our Munich moles suggest.

 Quality: target the same level as Audi and Mercedes-Benz